El-Wilio/projectBlack/README.md

 * July 12th 2014

 Worked on the models Tag and Club and wrote the appropriate tests to validate them.
 Next step is to work on the club controller.

+* July 13th 2014

+I worked with the join table of club and tags by overriding the method <<.
+Basically, if a tag doesn't exist yet, it will automatically create one.
+This step requires some testing that I didn't do yet.

 I also added the Capybara gem to help me with the testing environment.
 ##To do list for now